Joncarre/c-plus-plus/README.md

 Feel free to explore the different sections:

-*   **Console Applications:** Classic games and utilities implemented for the command line.
+*   **Console Applications:** Classic games and utilities implemented for the command line mostly using arrays.
 *   **Data Structures and Algorithmic Techniques:** Solutions to problems focusing on fundamental computer science concepts.

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out! 😊